 In our second issue series, we present two papers and a debate that offer innovative policy tools in the regulation and pricing of electricity to address climate change.
 Kate Daniel and Rachel Golden offer the first of these policies, time variant pricing, as a potential tool to reduce peak consumption of electricity.
 Next, we present our discussion with Professors Dan Kammen and Lee Friedman on whether universities should divest from fossil fuels.
 Last, Benjamin Mandel advances performance- based incentive regulations as a potential tool that regulators may use to reduce waste and improve the quality of service among electric utilities.

-binary options for beginners As the Journal’s new editors for 2014, we’re excited about our mission to disseminate relevant high-caliber research and translate policy issues to benefit California, the nation, and the world.
+invest in Ethereum in the UAE As the Journal’s new editors for 2014, we’re excited about our mission to disseminate relevant high-caliber research and translate policy issues to benefit California, the nation, and the world.
 The staff of PolicyMatters Journal is proud to produce a publication and host on-campus events which serve as a conduit for the insights of both Goldman School students and others in related fields across the country.
 We are grateful for the opportunity to work with our Faculty Board, editorial team, and writers—thank you for your work to make this journal excellent.
 Many thanks also to former editors, especially Shirin Panahandeh, Anna Scodel, and Leo Covis, as well as to Martha Chavez for her continuing support of PMJ.
 Lastly, we’d like to give a special recognition to the Executive Board—Wyatt Donnelly-Landolt, Allison Domicone, and Jonathan Peterson.
 Without your creativity and dedication, this journal would not be possible.